Ramish93/MS3/README.md

 - [AmIResponsive](http://ami.responsivedesign.is/) - Used to check how the responsiveness of the website looks in different devices- available at the top of this [README]().
 * [Google Mobile Friendly Test](https://search.google.com/test/mobile-friendly) - Used to test all pages on a mobile device
 - [Youtube](https://www.youtube.com/) - Used for help in adding a favicon.
-- [BBC.com plant based diet](https://www.bbc.com/news/science-environment-49238749) - Used for help adding content for plant based diet.
-* [University of Taxes Cancer Center](https://www.mdanderson.org/publications/focused-on-health/5-benefits-of-a-plant-based-diet.h20-1592991.html) - Used for help adding content Healthy and strong lifestyle.
-* [Gresy spoon cafe](https://www.greasyspoon.se/) - Used for help adding content and location of where we do meet-ups.
----

 ### __Bugs and fixes:__
-* My hero image was too bright and the text wasn't clear. i was using opacity on image and then is used linear-gradient technology as follow:

-  __background:linear-gradient(
-      rgba(0, 0, 0, 0.1),
-      rgba(0, 0, 0, 0.1)
-    ),
-    url("images/cleanearth.jpeg") no-repeat;
-    background-position: center;
-    overflow: hidden;__

-and the image became dark as i wanted it to be.
-* My Importance section and Feedback sections were merging into each other in mobile view but on desktop they were as i wanted them to be.
-I searched online on youtube, StackOverFlow and W3School i checked my Css file to fix the bug.
-The videos and StackOverFlow helped me figure out the problem which was that i gave Importance Container a fixed height which was causing the merging of content.
-* My cover-text was mixing with the heading and text of jumbotron in some mobile views and ipad view i added media quries to fix it but its still not fixed in a few mobile views.
-* In mobile view my Importance section was centered aligned with alot of padding on right side which was not something i liked so i add no-gutters class and changed the col-10 offset-1 in small screen view to col-12.
-* On the meet-up page the hero image took some time to load which was because of the size of the image was too large and causing this delay.
-The filesize of the downloaded image was over 3900kb so I changed for another image.
-* My form was not validating. upon clicking submit button nothing was happening despite of giving it required attribute. upon checking online on [code acadmey form submit](https://www.codecademy.com/courses/learn-html/lessons/html-form-validation/exercises/required) it was my silly mistake of not adding type="submit" to my button.
----
 ### __Unfixed bugs__:
 * On mobile devises the cover-text container is not showing its full text. it is convaying the information it is intended to but the full text if not visible.
 I tried to fix it in many ways but everytime i ended up disfiguring some other part of that section.
 I will however, keep on trying to figure it out.
 * Social media icons are not responding at different screen widths as i want them to.
 They change size when viewed on xl-screen and on xs-screens but i would like them in medium size in medium screen size, which i was unable to figure out how to do.
 Pretty sure its my some silly mistake.